ACCREDITED EMPLOYER WORK VISA

 Accredited Employer Work Visa holders can:

-• Live and work in New Zealand for an accredited employer for up to:
+• Live and work in New Zealand for an accredited employer for

 • Only work for the employer who offered the visa application for the length of the visa - a change in situation necessitates a variation of conditions or a new visa application

-• Study for up three months in any 12-month period, or undertake any studies as required by their job
+• Study for up to three months in any 12-month period, or undertake any studies as required by their job

 THE REQUIREMENTS: